dayton-outar/shillings/docs/MARKETING/MARKET/README.md

 2. When can you find time to look at your investments?

    1. How much time do you spend monitoring your investments?
+What do you look for?
    2. What time management challenges do you face in finding time for reviewing your investments?

 3. Have you ever purchased stocks?